 THE EVOLVED NETWORK WAY

 We are excited to introduce you to The Evolved Network Way, a dialogue and discussion based practice that offer spaces to dialogue around dilemmas; their possibilities and consequences in our interactions and care for young people.
+Created by:

 • Chef Sebastian White